aGoncharuks/ag-swipe/README.md

 # angular-swipe-directive
-Angular 2+ directive for user swipe event handling
-See swipe.directive.ts for usage instructions
+Angular 2+ directive for user swipe event handling.
+See swipe.directive.ts for usage instructions.